 - Chthonic: Cerberi can see in the dark, regardless of available light.

 On Alkalsit, the cerberi adapted to a desert environment.
 The brood-mothers learned to cooperate to survive.
-Cactus farms, rodents and lizards bred in captivity, and water collectors became commonplace.
+Cacti farms, rodents and lizards bred in captivity, and water collectors became commonplace.
 They hunted their natural predators to extinction and became apex predators themselves.
 Territorial rivalry developed on their small homeworld, but eventually the world was unified under a Matriarch.

 When first contact was established with the nomadic Omid, the cerberi Brood-Mothers traded their males’ labor and their world’s mineral wealth for technology.
 Since that time, the cerberi have rapidly industrialized and have taken to the stars as mercenaries.